 I am indebted to Roger Tully for providing continual inspiration in daily practice as a professional dancer and teacher.
 He keeps the flame of the art of classical dancing alive and many of the realisations and practical applications of ideas expounded in the articles have come about directly as a result of working for nearly 20 years with him in the studio.

-In 2007 I became a founding member of the Société Auguste Vestris based in Paris and have taught master class events for the Society’s ‘Nuits blanches du Centre de danse du Marais’ as well as guest teaching Cecchetti Method for the Cecchetti society in the UK, in France and in Poland.
+In 2007 I became a founding member of the Société Auguste Vestris based in Paris and in 2016 a founder member of the Friends of Vestris, Italia.
+I have taught master classes in the UK for the Cecchetti Society and Summer School and Europe, including events for the Society’s ‘Nuits blanches du Centre de danse du Marais’.
 Some of the articles on the “Vestris” website and in the publication ‘Les Nuits Blanches du Centre de Danse du Marais’ can be found in abridged form in Canadian and South African Cecchetti newsletters.

 A Method differs to a System in that it allows a teacher freedom to develop a dancer through a scientific teaching of technique.
 If it takes longer for a dancer to reach a required level, whether physical, mental or emotional, there is the freedom to allow it.
 Thus, a dancer’s individual, intrinsic qualities are allowed to emerge gradually over time and developed, rather than being imposed upon from the outset.
 Weaknesses which would perhaps not be not tolerated in a state conservatoire are dealt with as part of an ongoing learning process.
 The dancer as an individual is respected.
 The science behind the art form in methodological teaching provides a means to a high cultural and intellectual ballet education.